telent/fenestra/README.md

   what happens if multiple events happen on an input (button pressed then released) too quickly for it to be called

+## Thu Jan 17 07:09:07 GMT 2019

+proposal: we do push-based updates but only through the parts of the graph that are required by sinks that have effect handlers attached. we have to push through updates at least as far as the nodes that record them and accumulate historical state

+define the graph
+define the sources and how they're updated (by events) sort the graph
+(optimization) figure out which bits of the graph to update figure out how to actually run the code.

+(we might say that each node is updated by a process akin to a `reduce`: the function accepts the current value and the values of its antecedents, and returns an updated value.
+This is true, but is it useful?
+Dunno)

+## Fri Jan 18 22:58:51 GMT 2019

+In fennel 0.2.0 we have kv destructuring, so I imagine something like

+{:focused-surface {
+  :inputs [:pointer-position :thingy]
+  :fn (fn [value {:pointer-position pos :thingy thingy}]
+        (let [s (find-surface-for-at-x-y pos.x pos.y)]
+	  (assoc value :surface s)))
+}}

+which is to say, a node recalculation function is invoked with the previous value and a table consisting of values of all its declared inputs

+(fn evaluate-node [graph label]
+  (let [node (. graph label)
+        {:value value :inputs inputs :fn fn :v version} node input-table (filter (fn [label node] (member? label inputs)) graph)
+	new-value ((fn node) value (map (fn [x] x.value) input-table))] (if (= value new-value)
+        node
+        (assoc node
+               :value new-value
+   	       :version (max (inc v) (map (fn [_ x] x.version) input-table))))))

+this function makes no kind of check that its inputs are up to date, so it's important to run the fucntions for each node in the right (topo-sorted) order

+Also, I think the logic for version is wrong.

+Also also, still need:

+* a syntax/function/convention for updating values of source nodes (in response to events, most lkely)
+* something to subscribe to the value from a sink node.